Words With Friends Rules: A Quick Start Guide

 Swap+: Exchange letter tiles without skipping your turn.

-Word Clue: Shows one specific spot where you can play a high-scoring word.
+Word Clue: Reveal one specific spot where you can play a high-scoring word.

 Whereas you have a limited number of power-ups, you can use any of these four options at any time.
 They are a regular part of the game.